As promised here are the words for your unlimited use.

 He took a picture of his flowers covered in butterflies.
 Later, he put it in a picture frame, on the wall, next to his flute.
 He always wanted to remember that day.

-Wearing flippers won't help you float, but they will help you swim better!
+Wearing flippers will not help you float, but they will help you swim better!
 Flynn was a scuba diving teacher who took good care of his flippers.
 They were special.
 They were camouflage.

 He had bought them at a special store after his other pair gave him a painful blister.
 They were the best flippers he ever had.
 He was excited to use them on his scuba diving trip in the morning.

 The night before his trip, he was flossing after some cauliflower had got stuck in his teeth at dinner.
 While flossing he remembered that he needed to pack a flashlight and his flip-flops for the trip.
-Without his flashlight, the trip would not be as fun because he wouldn't be able to see all of the sea flowers under the water.
-Without his flip-flops he wouldn't be able to walk anywhere off the boat.
+Without his flashlight, the trip would not be as fun because he would not be able to see all of the sea flowers under the water.
+Without his flip-flops he would not be able to walk anywhere off the boat.

 "Phew!
 I'm glad I remembered those," he thought.
 After he finished flossing, he laid down and dreamed about his adventure in the morning.